Andrew Henderson

 Is Malta dual citizenship allowed?

-Yes, your name will be publicly available as all names of new the citizens of Malta are published in the Government Gazette once a year.
+Yes, your name will be publicly available as all names of new citizens of Malta are published in the Government Gazette once a year.

 Learn More About The Investment Malta Program